mrciolino/wiki-backup/characters/ghazali.md

 ## Prophet of Profit (Campaign)
-As Mortis Lux was forming back on Mardun, Spoops ordered Ghazali to acquire funds for the organization.
-Ghazali joined up with a band of arventurers to acquire some gold after receiving an invitation from the mysterious Prophet of Profit.
+As [Mortis Lux](/organizations/mortis-lux) was forming back on [Mardun](/locations/Mardun), Spoops ordered Ghazali to acquire funds for the organization.
+Ghazali joined up with a band of adventurers to [acquire some gold](/Adventures/Prophet-of-Profit after receiving an invitation from the mysterious [Prophet of Profit](/characters/krorg).
 He ended up dying during the adventure, acquiring nothing.

 ## Ascention to Archangel